Laws governing the City of New Orleans: Home Rule Charter, Code of Ordinances and the Comprehensive Zoning Ordinance.

 Home » All City Services » Permits & Licenses » Building » Solar Permitting

-To obtain rooftop solar, interested households can reach out to a solar company, or consider the Solar for All NOLA program for a free site evaluation.
-Once an evaluation has been done, the solar developer will determine the feasibly to support solar and/or battery systems.
+To obtain rooftop solar, interested households can reach out to a solar company or consider the Solar for All NOLA program for a free site evaluation.
+Once an evaluation has been done, the solar developer will determine the feasibility to support solar and/or battery systems.
 Permits for rooftop solar are classified as Electrical Permits with associated costs of $40 plus $3 per new circuit plus $0.30 per service amperage.

-More information can be found on the Safety & Permits Website and on Entergy New Orleans website on Net-Metering and Distributed Energy Resources Programs.
+More information can be found on the Safety & Permits Website and on the Entergy New Orleans website on Net-Metering and Distributed Energy Resources Programs.

 Beginning March 1, 2025, new PV system solar permits through OneStop will require approved plan reviews through the SolarAPP+ platform.
 Contractors will need to complete the SolarAPP+ training before using the platform to ensure familiarity and to review some most common inquiries for new SolarAPP+ users.